PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 By default, the PiRogue dashboard and remote administration are not publicly exposed on the Internet.

 {{< callout context="caution" title="Requirements" icon="info-circle" >}}
-To Make the PiRogue accessible from the Internet, you must have:
+To make the PiRogue accessible from the Internet, you must have:
 * a managed domain name
 * a valid email address to register against certification authorities such as Let's Encrypt
 {{< /callout >}}